method5/method5/install_method5.md

 3. You must have SYSDBA access to all databases to install and administer Method5, although most steps only require DBA.
 Access requirements are labeled on each step.

+4. You must have access to both SQL*Plus and an Integrated Development Environment, such as SQL Developer, Toad, PL/SQL Developer, etc.  SQL*Plus is great for running the installation scripts but you will almost certainly want to use a GUI for administration steps and running Method5.

-4. Run this SQL to ensure the PURGE_LOG job exists, is enabled, and is scheduled in the near future.
+5. Run this SQL to ensure the PURGE_LOG job exists, is enabled, and is scheduled in the near future.
 This is necessary because there are a large number of jobs and you don't want to keep their history forever.

 		select
 			case